cyrus-and/gproxy/README.md

 Usage
 -----

-1. Generate a self-signed certificate (or use the one provided):
+1. Generate a self-signed certificate (or skip this step and use the one provided):

         openssl req -x509 -newkey rsa:2048 -nodes -days 3650 \
                     -subj '/CN=localhost' -keyout key.pem -out cert.pem